I have to admit to having a mild obsession with rub on furniture transfers.

-If using hemp oil, I apply one coat of BSB evenly over the surface covered by the transfer, allow a few hours drying time and then repeat.
+If using Hemp Finishing Oil, I apply one coat of BSB evenly over the surface covered by the transfer, allow a few hours drying time and then repeat.
 To sand, I use 600 grit sandpaper to ensure I don’t damage the transfer by tearing the edges.

 That’s it!
 You have finished your masterpiece, now enjoy and show it off!

 If you have any questions, you can email us using the form on the Contact page from the main menu.

 If you are looking for some inspiration, check out our Instagram and Pinterest.
 I have a Pinterest board just for painted and decorated furniture.
 Don’t forget to send me a picture or two of your finished work.
 I love seeing what you all create!

 Happy painting (and transferring),

 Chief Paint Addict at Bird on the Hill.